Bead Glossary A to J

 BANGLE

 A bracelet made of solid or hollow metal, or wire.
-It may be a single piece that is over the hand to hang loosely or with a hinge so that it can be opened and fastened around the wrist.
+It may be a single piece that is placed over the hand to hang loosely or made with an integral hinge so that it can be opened and fastened around the wrist.
+Click to view a selection of our Bangles.

 BAROQUE BEADS

 An irregularly shaped bead.
-Often a term applied to Pearls, but it can be applied to any bead type.
+Often a term applied to Pearls, but it can be applied to any bead type whether natural, cultured or manufactured.

 BARREL BEADS

-Not too surprisingly are barrel shaped beads that can be made of any material such as glass, metal, plastic or wood.
+Not too surprisingly these beads are barrel shaped and can be made of any material including glass, metal, plastic or wood.

-Above is an example of a handmade horn barrel bead.
+Above is an example of some handmade horn Barrel Beads.

 BARREL CLASP

-A Clasp made of two parts that screw together to form a barrel shape.
-Usually used to secure necklaces.
+A Clasp made of two parts that screw, snap or use magnets to come together to form a barrel shape.
+They are usually used to secure necklaces.
 They are available in most metallic finishes as well as ivory, black and Vintage.
+Click to view a selection of our Barrel Clasps.

 Above is an example of a barrel clasp in a silver finish.